rust-random/book/src/contrib-scope.md

 For new functionality, one must consider where, and whether, it fits within the Rand project.

-Small, focussed crates may be used for a few reasons, but we aim *not* to maximally divide functionality into small crates.
+Small, focused crates may be used for a few reasons, but we aim *not* to maximally divide functionality into small crates.
 Valid reasons for using a separate crate for a feature are therefore: